alirezadir/Production-Level-Deep-Learning/README.md

 * [Dolt](https://www.liquidata.co/): versioning for SQL database

 ### 1.5.
 Processing
-- Training data may come from different sources: Stored data in db and object stores, log processing, outputs of other classifiers.
+- Training data for production models may come from different sources, including *Stored data in db and object stores*, *log processing*, and *outputs of other classifiers*.
-- There are dependencies between tasks, one needs to kick off after its dependencies are finished.
+- There are dependencies between tasks, each needs to be kicked off after its dependencies are finished.
+For example, training on new log data, requires a preprocessing step before training.
+Hence workflows become pretty essential in this regard.
 * Workflows:
    * [Airflow]("https://github.com/alirezadir/Production-Level-Deep-Learning/blob/master/) (most commonly used)

 ## 2. Development, Training, and Evaluation
 ### 2.1.
 Software engineering
 * Editors:
    * Vim
+   * Emacs
    * [VS Code](https://code.visualstudio.com/) (Recommended by the author)
      * Built in git staging and diff, Lint code, open projects remotely through ssh
    * Jupyter Notebooks: Great as starting point of the projects, hard to scale
    * [Streamlit](https://streamlit.io/): interactive data science tool with applets
  * Compute recommendations <sup>[1](#fsdl)</sup>:
-   * For solo/startup:
+   * For *individuals* or *startups*:
      * Development: a 4x Turing-architecture PC
      * Training/Evaluation: Use the same 4x GPU PC.
 When running many experiments, either buy shared servers or use cloud instances.
-   * For larger companies:
+   * For *large companies:*
      * Development: Buy a 4x Turing-architecture PC per ML scientist or let them use V100 instances
      * Training/Evaluation: Use cloud instances with proper provisioning and handling of failures
 ### 2.2.
 Resource Management